-In 1859, he submitted request for Meijin-Godokoro.
-But due to his participation in blocking Inoue Gen'an Inseki's accession years before it was opposed by the Inoue house.
+In 1859, he submitted a request for the title of Meijin-Godokoro, but it was opposed by the Inoue house because of his participation in blocking Inoue Gen'an Inseki's accession years before.
 While his request was in perpetuity his heir, Shusaku, passed away in 1862.
 Shuwa announced his eldest son, Shuetsu 3-dan, as heir to the Honinbo house, passing over his then strongest student Murase Shuho 6-dan as a result of inter-familial politics.